 Unused volume capacity can be carried forward for up to three years, as long as the state identifies the project for which the cap space is dedicated.
 Bond capacity that has not been used after three years is then abandoned.
-Abandoned bond capacity was less than 2% of total available capacity in 2004 and 2005.
+Abandoned bond capacity rose considerably in 2008.